Workshop - Introduction to Cost-Benefit Analysis for Evaluators

 Virtual Instructor-Led Workshop

-This interactive and practical workshop, which has been designed specifically for evaluators (and assumes no prior knowledge of cost-benefit analysis nor economics) will provide evaluators with an understanding of cost-benefit analysis (CBA), explain how CBA can and should be used in evaluation, provide practical guidance for undertaking a CBA and interpreting a CBA, and build personal confidence around CBA.
+This interactive, practical workshop is designed specifically for evaluators and assumes no prior knowledge of cost-benefit analysis (CBA) or economics.
+It will build participants’ understanding of CBA, explain how CBA can and should be used in evaluation, compare CBA with other economic methods, provide practical guidance for undertaking and interpreting a CBA, and build confidence in working with CBA.

 Workshop Start Times